8 Things You Should Consider When Buying a Conex Container

 - High Cube units are 9' 6" in height and 8' 6" wide - most common unit bought by customers

-How much will a conex container cost me?
+How much will a Conex container cost me?

 Whether it’s your cell phone bill, concert tickets, or auto service invoice, we all often pay more than we thought we would for products and services.
 Look closely at your billing statements, and you’ll see all kinds of “hidden fees.”
 There are shipping and handling fees, access fees, origination fees, transaction fees, disposal fees, environmental fees, and more

-We don’t believe it's best practice to show a price for a shipping container and then add on the additional cost for delivery toward the end of the transaction.
+We don’t believe it's best practice to show a price for a Conex container and then add on the additional cost for delivery toward the end of the transaction.
 We’re the only company in the industry that includes delivery in the price you see for 20 ft. and 40 ft. shipping containers with no hidden fees.
 We generate these prices using our proprietary calculator that gets you the best price based on your zip code.

 Because cost is a significant factor in deciding where to buy a shipping container, we believe it is important to ensure your quoted price includes the delivery of the shipping container.
-Container One always generates a delivered price, so the quoted price for 20 ft. and 40 ft. shipping containers includes everything - including delivery.
+Container One always generates a delivered price, so the quoted price for 20 ft. and 40 ft.
+Conex containers includes everything - including delivery.